Point of Contact = Squadron Duty Officer (SDO). See FAQ/Research/Contact link under [SA] in the menu.

-August 23, 1955: Departed from the Marine Corps Air Station, Miami for the Naval Air Station, Norfolk, Virginia where it embarked on board the United States Ship Lake Champlain the following day for a Mediterranean cruise, during which it was attached to Carrier Aircraft Group 6.
+August 23, 1955: Departed from the Marine Corps Air Station, Miami for the Naval Air Station, Norfolk, Virginia where it embarked on board the USS Lake Champlain the following day for a Mediterranean cruise, during which it was attached to Carrier Aircraft Group 6.

-March 29, 1956: Disembarked from the United States Ship Lake Champlain at the Naval Air Station, Norfolk and moved to Marine Corps Air Station, Miami, arriving the same day.
+March 29, 1956: Disembarked from the USS Lake Champlain at the Naval Air Station, Norfolk and moved to Marine Corps Air Station, Miami, arriving the same day.